turboMaCk/Dotfiles/README.md

 ```

 ### setup OSX
-This is experimantal script and might be broken on some machines.
+This is experimental script and might be broken on some machines.

 ```shell
 $ sh ~/Dotfiles/bin/osx.sh